alan-s/eigenface-recognition/README.md

 <img src="images/eigenface_recognition_02.png" width="564" height="522"/>

-> Images can be captured from a video source, such a USB camera
+> Histograph equalisation is an optional pre-processing step to reduce lighting variation

 <img src="images/eigenface_recognition_03.png" width="686" height="558"/>

-> Histograph equalisation is an optional pre-processing step to reduce lighting variation
+> Images can be captured from a video source, such as a USB camera

 **Features**
 - Enrol up to 1000 images from disk